NJ Forest Watch States

 UDPATE April 2023….Sparta Mountain has once again has been logged, and this time it is in another “Natural Heritage Priority Site”, adjacent the Edison Bog area.
 The logged area is in “Stand 18a” and is in a steep slope area, where the DEP has created a NEW road to access the timber they want to harvest.
 This is an area deemed of great ecological resource value, and yet the Division of Fish & Wildlife has logged it!

 This is unacceptable!
 Our Public Lands deserve better!

 For the past year, our group has been involved in a forestry task force trying to create higher standards for our public forests, but the push by the groups to log for profit from ‘public lands management’ is great.

 There is pressure to log NJ public lands for purported benefits under false claims, such as stating that it is for ‘ecological health’ of the forest.
 The fact is that there is NO Science that supports logging and removal of timber as being ‘good’ for the forest!

 Governor Murphy has allowed this logging to continue.
-He has stated that “Climate Change is an Existential Threat” and yet WHY is he allowing the NJDEP Division of Fish & Wildlife to continue to log our best healthiest forests- even, High Conservation Value Forests– like on Sparta Mountain?
+He has stated that “Climate Change is an Existential Threat” and yet he is allowing the NJDEP Division of Fish & Wildlife to continue to log our best healthiest forests- even, High Conservation Value Forests– like on Sparta Mountain.